paulbradshaw/MED7373-Data-Journalism/js/onclick.md

 ## Further reading

 Although we used `onclick` here, it's actually much more common for developers to use the jQuery event handler `.click`.
-[A discussion of `onclick` versus `click()` is here](https://stackoverflow.com/questions/12627443/jquery-click-vs-onclick), but we'll come onto it in later chapters.
+[A discussion of `onclick` versus `click()` is here](https://stackoverflow.com/questions/12627443/jquery-click-vs-onclick).